calliope-project/euro-calliope/templates/README.md

 In euro-calliope, we model load shedding not as actual reduction of demand but as an unconstrained supply of electricity.
 This supply has high variable cost (see `tech-cost.yaml` parameter file) and no fixed cost.
 Due to its high cost, it will only be used when no other, less costly, option is available.

-Calliope provides a built-in mechanism that is similiar: [`ensure-feasibility`](https://calliope.readthedocs.io/en/stable/user/building.html#allowing-for-unmet-demand).
+Calliope provides a built-in mechanism that is similar: [`ensure-feasibility`](https://calliope.readthedocs.io/en/stable/user/building.html#allowing-for-unmet-demand).
 The benefit of using the `load-shedding` override over Calliope's built-in mechanism is that it is more targeted towards modelling shedding of electrical load and provides more flexibility -- for example in terms of the cost of shed load.

 ## Manipulating the model using file imports

-The `example-model.yaml` configuration file in each resolution sub-directory (e.g. `national/model.yaml`) specifies a list of other configuration files to bring together to describe the model.
+The `example-model.yaml` configuration file in each resolution sub-directory (e.g. `national/example-model.yaml`) specifies a list of other configuration files to bring together to describe the model.
 This list can be changed by the modeller to select a combination of different configuration files.
 The final result is similar to the use of overrides, except that that model is *never* aware of the configuration being overridden.

-> Transmission links
+> `national/link-all-neighbours.yaml` -> `national/entsoe-tyndp-links.yaml`

-There are no transmission links specified in `example-model.yaml` by default.
-At all resolutions, `link-all-neighbours.yaml` can be added to link neighbouring regions + a selection of pre-defined sub-sea links, but with no capacity limits.
+Transmission links are specific in `link-all-neighbours.yaml` by default.
+At all resolutions except continental, this file includes links between all neighbouring regions + a selection of pre-defined sub-sea links, but has no capacity limits.
 At the national resolution, transmission links can be set based on an ENTSO-E ten-year development plan 2020 scenario (`national/entsoe-tyndp-links.yaml`).
 The ENTSO-E links define all existing and planned international connections, including their predicted net transfer capacities (NTCs).

 ## Model components